 Each Grand Lodge has a list of all the subordinate lodges in their jurisdiction.

 All links on this website will take you to information about Regular Freemasonry.

 As a cautionary note, there are a few websites on the internet that offer membership in the fraternity of Freemasonry where they provide an online form and ask you to send in a payment, credit card information, etc., along with your contact information as a method to become a Free Mason.

 The Freemason fraternity does not offer online membership.
-You cannot join Freemasonry via the internet.
+You cannot join Freemasonry via the internet nor via this website.

 As you can see from reading the above information of how to go about becoming a Freemason, it is a worthwhile process that takes time.

 Masonic-Lodge-of-Education.com simply provides Masonic information about how you may properly contact the fraternity regarding membership.